-Other than the above, there were no other significant events after the reporting date.
+There were no other significant events after the reporting date.

 26 Auditors' Remuneration

 The disclosures include amounts received or due and receivable by BDO Audit Pty Ltd, BDO's respective related entities and any other auditors of subsidiaries of the consolidated entity.